How Do You Charge An Electric Car at Home?

-One of the first questions many first-time electric vehicle buyers ask is, “how to charge an electric car at home?”
+One of the first questions many first-time electric vehicle buyers ask is, “how do I charge my electric car at home?”
 While it may be intimidating at first, it is actually a lot more simple than you might think!
 That is why there are already millions of EVs on the road today.

 In fact, charging an electric car at home is very similar to charging a cell phone.
 And since most EV drivers charge at home overnight, it takes zero amount of your time.
-Let’s explore how really easy it is to charge an EV!
+Let’s explore how really easy it is to charge an EV and ways you can save money on home EV charging!

 Level 1 vs Level 2 Charging